Maths at Tudor- 'From Strong Foundations'

 - The consistent use of core manipulatives and representations to support ability to access learning and to deepen children’s understanding (see further information below)

-- Rehearsal of core facts and strategies through the development of frequent ‘intelligent rehearsal’ (see section on NumberFy at Tudor below))
+- Rehearsal of core facts and strategies through the development of frequent ‘intelligent rehearsal’ (see section below on how we have refined our approaches to practising multiplication)

 - Rich mathematical talk is given high status and supported by the learning environment and teachers’ questioning